pierremrtn/neat/packages/neat/README.md

 ```

 ### Padding helpers
-Generate a set of class that inherit from `EdgeInsets` with pre-filled padding values, based on the data class you've provide.
+Generate a set of classes that inherit from `EdgeInsets` with pre-filled padding values, based on the data class you've provided.

-By default the space widget generator will use generate a `Padding` widget for each constant of the class starting with `padding`.
-You can customize this behavior by the using the `@NeatGenerate()` annotation.
+By default, the space widget generator will use generate a `Padding` widget for each constant of the class starting with `padding`.
+You can customize this behavior by using the `@NeatGenerate()` annotation.
 See [generator options](https://github.com/Pierre2tm/neat/blob/main/packages/neat/doc/generator.md) for advanced usage.

 **before**
 ```dart